What is CEX.IO?

-The exchange lists the following 9 factors as reasons to choose CEX.io as your tading platform.
+The exchange lists the following 9 factors as reasons to choose CEX.IO as your trading platform.

-CEX.io offers leveraged trading on its trading platform.
+CEX.IO offers leveraged trading on its trading platform.
 This means that you can receive a higher exposure towards a certain cryptocurrency’s price increase or decrease, without having the assets necessary.
 You do this by “leveraging” your trade, which in simple terms essentially means that you borrow from the exchange to bet more.
 CEX.IO also has a platform they call CEX.IO Broker, where you can engage in leveraged trading in an even wider variety of assets, including forex, stocks and metals.

 For instance, let’s say that you have 10,000 USD on your trading account and bet 100 USD on BTC going long (i.e., increasing in value).
 You do so with 100x leverage.
 If BTC then increases in value with 10%, if you had only bet 100 USD, you would have earned 10 USD.
 As you bet 100 USD with 100x leverage, you have instead earned an additional 1,000 USD (990 USD more than if you had not leveraged your deal).
 On the other hand, if BTC decreases in value with 10%, you have lost 1,000 USD (990 USD more than if you had not leveraged your deal).
 So, as you might imagine, the balance between risk and reward in leveraged deals is quite fine-tuned (there are no risk free profits).